cosmic-lang/cosmic/docs/basics.md

 ```

 ## Circuits
-`Ruka` has an extension called `Silver`, which integrates HDL into the language for simple FPGA development.
+`Rex` has an extension called `Silver`, which integrates HDL into the language for simple FPGA development.

 Refer to `Silver` for details
 ```